 Why become a teacher?

-As most teachers will tell you, there is no such thing as a ‘typical’ day at work.
-That is because no two days are the same.
+As most teachers will tell you, there is no such thing as a ‘typical’ day at work - no two days are the same.
 You are unlikely ever to be bored by a lack of variety.
 It is also a career that offers great benefits, opportunities for you to use a wide range of skills and inspire students in the subject you love, to make a difference and inspire the next generation.

 In addition to planning and teaching a range of engaging lessons, you can indulge in your hobbies and interests as part of your work by getting involved in after-school clubs, trips, or sport.